nilsiker/yolk/README.md

 >
 > Do not heistate to reach out, if you have any feedback or ideas!

-An opinionated game template for Godot C# using [Chickensoft tools](https://chickensoft.games/).
+An opinionated game template for Godot C# using [Chickensoft tools](https://chickensoft.games/), with a focus on ease-of-understanding.

 <p align="center">
   <img  alt="a pixelated, cracked egg" src="docs/media/logo.png" width="160" />